 Key Meaning Usage PF6 Auth This key processes the AUTHLIST command, displaying the authority you have on the file or directory where your cursor is located.
 If you are the owner, it also lists information on any authority you have granted to other users.
-For more information, see "Using the AUTHLIST Command" on page 90.
-PF9 Alias This key processes the ALIALIST command to see information regarding the file where the cursor is located.
-If the file is a base file that you own, you will see a list of users who have an alias to it.
-If the file is a base file that someone else owns, you will see a list of your aliases to it.
-If the file is an alias, you will see the owner of the base file.
-For more information, see "Using the ALIALIST Command" on page 79.
-PF10 Stats This is the toggle to the FILELIST STATS screen.
+For more information, see "Using the AUTHLIST Command" on page 81 .

-Table 7.
+Table 8.
 FILELIST SHARE PF Keys